It is an inherited disorder that causes high cholesterol and triglycerides in the blood.

 Individual results will vary depending on how early you are diagnosed and how well you follow and respond to treatment.

-Your doctor will determine the best course of treatment for your individual situation.
+Your doctor will determine the best course of treatment for your situation.
 Some people with very high levels are still susceptible to complications, even with medical intervention.